hole calc #

 It is fundamental principle of all machining tasks that the methods of both material removal and measuring should be matched to the required degree of precision.
 While we can quantitatively characterize the tolerance stackup of the three gage pins used in this measuring method, there are other mechanical factors that affect the precision of the result.

 The three gage method assumes the bore to be perfectly round.
-If the bore is oval-shaped or lobed, the three gage method will provide inconsistent results depending on the relative position of the gages within the bore.
-Therefore we can say that the three gage method is better suited to measuring the product of operations that intrinsically produce rounder holes, such as boring.
-Operations where lobed holes are likely, such as drilling, are likely to be measured with a greater degree of accuracy.
+If the bore is oval-shaped or lobed, this method will provide inconsistent results depending on the relative position of the gages within the bore.
+This loss of precision should be taken into account when measuring products of operations where lobed holes are likely, such as drilling.
+Therefore, the three gage method is best suited to measuring holes produced by operations which do not typically produce lobed holes (such as boring).

 Technical details #